ruby-rice/rice/README.md

 # Introduction {#intro}

-Rice is a C++ interface to Ruby's C API.
-It provides a type-safe and exception-safe interface in order to make embedding Ruby and writing Ruby extensions with C++ easier.
-It is similar to Boost.Python or pybind11 in many ways, but also attempts to provide an object-oriented interface to all of the Ruby C API.
+Rice is a C++ header-only library that serves dual purposes.
+First, it makes it much easier to create Ruby bindings for existing C++ libraries.
+Second, it provides an object oriented interface to Ruby's C API that makes it easy to embed Ruby and write Ruby extensions in C++.

+Rice is similar to Boost.Python and pybind11 in that it minimizes boilerplate code needed to interface with C++.
+It does this by automatically determining type information allowing Ruby object to be converted to C++ and vice versa.

 What Rice gives you:
 - A simple C++-based syntax for wrapping and defining classes
+- Automatic type conversions between C++ and Ruby
-- Automatic conversion of exceptions between C++ and Ruby
+- Automatic exception conversions between C++ and Ruby
 - Smart pointers for handling garbage collection
 - Wrappers for most builtin types to simplify calling code